 Elementary Education.
 Emphasis in Early Childhood Education

 The 36 credit hour master's degree program in elementary education with an emphasis in Early Childhood is designed for certified teachers who are seeking a deeper understanding of the education and development of young children, specifically those in pre-kindergarten and kindergarten.
 The degree consists of 24 credit hours, with 12 of the 24 hours focusing on courses in Early Childhood Education.
 In addition, a minor of at least 12 credit hours is required.
 The minor can be selected in an approved academic area such as: Developmental Education; Reading; Special Education; Talent Development; or a composite minor grouped under the title of Methods and Materials.
-Candidates may select from a Master of Education (M.Ed.) or Master of Arts (M.A.) in Elementary Education degree.
+Candidates may select from a Master of Education (M.Ed.) or Master of Arts (M.A.) in Elementary Education degree. *Some of the required coursework for the Elementary Education major with an Early Childhood Education emphasis program is offered on the San Marcos campus, only.

 Prospective students wishing to seek initial teaching certification, with a master's degree, should apply for the CMED EC-6 ESL Generalist program.